alvmangi/aws-temporary-tokens/README.md

 Once you have that, you can just execute the script (Python3):

-- python aws-temporary-tokens.py -c 556677
+- python3 aws-temporary-tokens.py -c 556677
 or
-- python aws-temporary-tokens.py -c 556677 -p other-profile
+- python3 aws-temporary-tokens.py -c 556677 -p other-profile

 This will open a new terminal with these variables attached to it:
 * AWS_ACCESS_KEY_ID